WolvenRA/AutoUpdaterVB.NET/README.md

 AutoUpdaterVB.Net is a package that allows .Net developers to EASILY add auto update functionality to their software.

+All it takes to implement the autoupdate functionality in your application is to add a few lines to your application start up, add a simple XML file onto a server, and then create a .zip file containing the executable's, dll's and whatever other files are needed for the update and post that .zip file onto a server so the autoupdater can download and install it.

 This is basically a VB version of AutoUpdater.NET which is written in C#.
 The C# version is on github at ravibpatel/AutoUpdater.NET.
 This VB version was written with Visual Studio 2017 and requires .net framework 4.0 or higher.
 If you want to upgrade it to a later .net version, then I assume that you know how to do that.